mumanchu/AS7331UVSensor/README.md

 > https://github.com/mumanchu/mumanchu/tree/main/utils

 > [!NOTE]
-> This library was developed for the "MuUV" project.
-The MuUV device is a rechargeable UVA/B/C sensor with a 128x64 display, rotary encoder for controlling the configuration menu, Wifi, Bluetooth and USB connections, and a Windows desktop application.
+> This library was developed for the "muUV" project.
+The muUV® device is a rechargeable UVA/B/C sensor with a 128x64 display, rotary encoder for controlling the configuration menu, Wifi, Bluetooth and USB connections, and a Windows desktop application.
 This project will appear ~~soon~~ eventually on the https://muman.ch blog, with full source code and schematics.
 It uses a Seeed Studio XIAO microcontroller (ESP32).
 Tests are ongoing at high altitudes and at sea level.
 (Tests below sea level have been inconclusive due to sea water contamination ;-)

 ## What are UVA, UVB and UVC?